owfdr/learn-open-source/README.md

 ## Note

-This project is for testing only.
+This project is for tests only.